Consensys/mythril/tests/testdata/outputs_expected/ether_send.sol.markdown

 ### Description
 A possible integer overflow exists in the function invest().
- Addition may result in a lower value.
+The addition may result in a value higher than the maximum representable integer.

 In *<TESTDATA>/inputs/ether_send.sol:24*